 Initially, the clinic served mostly college students and part-time workers, but today the demand for affordable primary healthcare is much greater.
 The clinic now employs more than 200 medical and administrative personnel in addition to many volunteers.
 Then, as now, the clinic is dedicated to improving the health of an increasing number of working Central Texas families.

-Over 11,000 patients call People’s Community Clinic their medical home.
+Nearly 17,000 patients call People’s Community Clinic their medical home.
 The clinic is a unique and tested model for medical care, a true safety net for Central Texas’ uninsured and medically underserved.
 People’s Community Clinic offers a greater variety of health and wellness services than any other not-for-profit clinic in Austin, with services ranging from prenatal through eldercare.

 People’s Free Clinic is established by a group of volunteer doctors and nurses in the basement of the Congregational Church off Guadalupe Street across from the University of Texas.
 In the early years, the clinic operated two nights per week and prospective patients lined up around the block for services.

-PCC receives its first federal grant for women’s health and family planning services.
+People’s receives its first federal grant for women’s health and family planning services.

 City of Austin awards grant for general medicine services; Travis County awards funding for prenatal care services.
 People’s Free Clinic changes its name to People’s Community Clinic.